 AI Goes Mainstream

 So is the AI boom-and-bust era finally over?
 In our recent whitepaper “Technology and Innovation for the Future of Production,” co-created by The World Economic Forum and A.T.
 Kearney, we contend that AI solutions will be widely adopted over the next 10 to 15 years—and advances in hardware, software, and social infrastructure will unlock faster, smarter, and more intuitive applications to make value chains more productive.
-As AI transitions from rigid, rule-based algorithms to flexible, intelligent ones (recently developed AI platforms already have cognitive capacities similar to a 4-year-old human), its impact on the nature of consumption and the structure or firms, supply chains, and production will be profound.
+As AI transitions from rigid, rule-based algorithms to flexible, self learning ones, its impact on the nature of consumption and the structure or firms, supply chains, and production will be profound.
 Here are some key themes:

 1. Products and services will compete on personalized, cognitive features.
 A P&G shampoo app might automatically adjust your anti-dandruff formulation over time to improve its effectiveness.
 A Samsung refrigerator might customize your next grocery order based on nutritional and budgetary considerations.
 Or a Medtronic artificial pancreas with a built-in glucose monitor might automatically administer properly dosed insulin to type 1 diabetes patients.